-and therefore does not necessarily represent an enduring conversion to the Faith.
-48 This act should rather be understood as a transient acknowledgment of the power of God, which can either turn towards enduring faith and salvation, or be turned into blasphemy and enduring loss

-It is in the context of the survivor's acknowledgement of God that we can more fully understand the lengths to which the Beast and his false prophet must subsequently go, in order to deceive these 'inhabitants of the earth' (Rev 13).
-This context also helps to explain the moral gravity of their blasphemy against God, by revealing that they had previously come to know him and acknowledge his power.49 These followers of the Beast become blasphemers of God, despite fully knowing him and despite having experienced his power to restore their lives.50
+Not only does this link between Rev 11,13 and 16,10-11 confirm the presence of the beast's throne in historical Jerusalem during his 42-month reign, but it also serves to identify those who had earlier given glory to the 'God of heaven' in 11,13 with those who here blaspheme the same God, and refuse to repent of their deeds.
+Hence the act of acknowledging the true God in 11,13 is not a guarantee against blaspheming the same God at a later stage, and therefore does not necessarily represent an enduring conversion to the Faith.
+49 This act should rather be understood as a transient acknowledgment of the power of God, which can either turn towards enduring faith and salvation, or be turned into blasphemy and enduring loss.
+It is in the context of this acknowledgement of God that we can more fully understand the lengths to which the beast and his false prophet must subsequently go, in order to deceive these 'inhabitants of the earth' (Rev 13).
+This context also helps to explain the moral gravity of their blasphemy against God, by revealing that they had previously come to know him and acknowledge his power.
+50 These followers of the beast become blasphemers of God, despite fully knowing him and despite having experienced his power to restore their lives.51

-At this point, it is important to challenge Bauckham's assertion that since the phrase 'God of heaven' is almost always used in a non-Jewish context (i.e., when Jews address non-Jews or when non-Jews acknowledge the God of Israel), its use here "should make it quite clear that the city of 11,13 is not Jerusalem, and those who are brought to worship the true God are not Jews but pagans.51 Firstly, his argument is flawed, because in Revelation 'those who say they are Jews' are not really Jews (cf. Rev 2,9; 3,9) and so any argument based on Jewish, or non-Jewish usage, loses its force unless one first defines who is a Jew and who is a non-Jew in this text.
-In fact, this distinction no longer exists in the Book of Revelation, as the people of God are no longer identified with one ethnic group, but with those who remain faithful to Christ, whatever their ethnic, national, racial, or linguistic origin.
-Secondly, the initial observation is questionable, since there are numerous instances in the OT where the expression 'God of heaven' is used by Jews and for Jews, even in their personal prayers (e.g., Gen 24,7; Ps 136,26; Dn 2,18-19, Neh 1,4-5; 2,4).
+At this point, it is important to challenge Bauckham's assertion that since the phrase 'God of heaven' is almost always used in a non-Jewish context (i.e. when Jews address non-Jews or when non-Jews acknowledge the God of Israel), its use here "should make it quite clear that the city of 11,13 is not Jerusalem, and those who are brought to worship the true God are not Jews but pagans.
+52 Firstly, his argument is flawed, because in Revelation 'those who say they are Jews are not' (Rev 2,9; 3,9) and so any argument based on Jewish, or non-Jewish usage, loses its force unless one first defines who is a Jew and who is a non-Jew in this text.
+In fact, this distinction no longer exists in the book of Revelation, as the people of God are no longer identified with one ethnic group, but with those who remain faithful to Christ, whatever their ethnic, national, racial, or linguistic origin.
+Secondly, the initial observation is questionable, since there are numerous instances in the OT where the expression 'God of heaven' is used by Jews and for Jews, even in their personal prayers (e.g. Gen 24,7; Ps 136,26; Dn 2,18-19, Neh 1,4-5; 2,4).
 This implies that although the expression 'God of heaven' was used mainly by the Jews in their discourse with neighbouring peoples, and vice versa, it was by no means limited to this usage, and cannot therefore be taken to distinguish between Jews and non-Jews in the present context.
-Lastly, the ethnic distinction between Jew and non-Jew is irrelevant to the identification of the city with Jerusalem, since this city has just become the 'Great City' (Rev 11,8) and its 'trampling' by the nations has therefore just begun (Rev 11,2).
-During this 42-month period, as indeed throughout the Christian era, we suppose there will be a multiethnic mixture of Jews and non-Jews residing in the city.
-In summary, the use of the expression 'God of heaven' here creates no obstacle to the identification of the city in Rev 11,13 with the historical city of Jerusalem.
+Lastly, the ethnic distinction